Undergraduate Course Listing

 Offered:

-Canadian Renewable Resource Economics
+CAST-3780H: Canadian Renewable Resource Economics and Project Planning

 Introduces students to the economic theory of renewable resources in the Canadian social, political, and regulatory context, and also to professional project planning and management.
 Students are introduced to project components such as scoping, scheduling, budgeting, communications, team and risk management, and environmental sustainability.
-Prerequisite: 1.0 ERST or CAST credit at the 2000 level or beyond.
+Prerequisite: 1.0 ERST and/or CAST credit at the 2000 level or beyond.

 Cross-listed: ERST-3780H